On your way through the Generic Extractor tutorial, you have learned about

 JSON_parentId

-column which contains a generated hash, such as
+column, which includes a generated hash, such as

 campaigns/{campaign_id}/content_1c3b951ece2a05c1239b06e99cf804c2